aleksibovellan/wazuh-alerts-to-signal/README.md

 Use a browser to visit the URL to login into NordVPN.
 After successful login, the NordVPN-CLI will either:

 1. update itself with the accepted login information, or
-2. you cab use the browser's successful login page, to copy the url for the "Continue" kind-of button, and use it in the terminal like so:
+2. you can use the browser's successful login page, to copy the url for the "Continue" button, and use it in the terminal like so:

 ```bash
 nordvpn login --callback-url "https://api.nordvpn.com/..."